Edwards Extraordinary Dachshunds

 Colors and Coats

 Then you can mix in a few patterns.
-Brindle is stripes, dapple is spots and piebald is with white patches.
+Brindle is stripes, dapple is spots and piebald is with white patches and sometimes some specks which are called "ticking".
 Take these times three for the coats: smooth, wire and long you have a lot of crazy combinations.
 And there are three types of wire: soft, harsh and double coated.
 Soft is frizzy, harsh is coarse and tight and double is both, a soft under coat with a harsh outer.
 The double coat is often called the show coat being the most desirable.
 You get the idea.
 Under all the different coats and colors it is still a dachshund.
 And that is what really matters.

 Male vs. Female